kxylas/StudySyncAI_SPGr4/README.md

 - OpenAI API key
 - Git (for cloning the repository)

+# How to Clone the Repository and Run the Application from GitHub

 ## Step 1: Install Prerequisites

 Before starting, make sure you have these installed on your computer: